dfuse-io/docs/content/guides/ethereum/tutorials/search.md

 ## 5. Craft the GraphQL query

 To show multiple search results, we can either use a GraphQL query or subscription query.
-A GraphQL subscription will continuously stream responses and allows you to pick and choose the fields you want to return in the messages.
-We will use a subcription query to stream search responses as they return.
+A GraphQL subscription will continuously stream responses while a GraphQL query allows for pagination.
+We will use a GraphQL query to return the first 10 results of our search.

 {{< alert type="note" >}}
 We are using a long query to request all the available data.